Kidney removal, or nephrectomy, is surgery to remove all or part of a kidney. It may involve:

 Simple nephrectomy or open kidney removal:

 - You will be lying on your side.
-Your surgeon will make an incision (cut) up to 12 inches long.
+Your surgeon will make an incision (cut) up to 12 inches or 30 centimeters (cm) long.
 This cut will be on your side, just below the ribs or right over the lowest ribs.

 - Muscle, fat, and tissue are cut and moved.
 Your surgeon may need to remove a rib to do the procedure.